 Memory Issues

 The trauma suffered as a result of sexual abuse impacts a victim's ability to recall and sequence past events.
-Additionally, the incidents occurred years ago, many of the now-adult victims don't recall the details due to the amount of time that has elapsed.
+Additionally, the incidents occurred years ago, and many of the now-adult victims don't recall the details due to the amount of time that has elapsed.
 This has favored the Catholic Church in its efforts to deny that abusive events occurred.

 Tampa Catholic Church Abuse Attorneys

-If you or a family member sustained injuries because of a relationship with an abusive Tampa priest or church official, you may have the right to recover damages.
+If you or a family member sustained injuries because of a relationship with an abusive Tampa priest or Church official, you may have the right to recover damages.
 This right may apply even if the abuse occurred when you were a child.
-Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers have convenient offices along both Florida coasts.
-Contact us today or dial 833-552-7274 for a free, confidential consultation so we can determine if we can help you.
-Attorney/client privilege protects your calls and messages to us.